opentrusty/opentrusty/docs/governance/GOVERNANCE.md

 All participants are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
 We are committed to providing a welcoming and inclusive environment for everyone.

 ## 5. Non-Profit Commitment
-OpenTrusty is under the MIT License.
+OpenTrusty is under the Apache License version 2.0.
 It will always remain free and open-source.

 ## 6. Release Gate: API Documentation Trustworthiness
 - A release of OpenTrusty MUST NOT be published if its public API documentation is incomplete, semantically inaccurate, or out of sync with the released code.